.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 What about driving license requirements?

-Though foreign licenses are usually honored at car rental agencies and by the government, you should obtain an international permit (a supplementary document obtainable from automobile clubs) if your license is not issued by an EC nation.
+Though foreign licenses are usually honored at car rental agencies and by the government, you should obtain an international permit (a supplementary document obtainable from automobile clubs) if your license is not issued by an EU nation.
 Nobody under 18 years of age may drive a car in Italy, even if he or she holds a valid license in a foreign nation.

 What are driving conditions like in Sicily?